Gateway on Azure Container App

 Container App Creation

-In case your ACR is private and requires authentication, run the following command while Docker is up and running on your host:
+If the Azure Container Registry (ACR) is private and requires authentication, run the following command while Docker is running on your host:

 az acr import \